Broker Configuration Properties

-Node configuration properties are applied individually to each node in a cluster.
-The following describes each node configuration property, with its default setting if applicable.
+Broker configuration properties are applied individually to each broker in a cluster.

-To learn how to set these properties from studying a sample configuration file, see the node configuration sample.
+To learn how to set these properties from studying a sample configuration file, see the broker configuration sample.

 Path to the admin API documentation directory.

 The directory where the cache archive is stored.
 This property is mandatory when cloud_storage_enabled is set to

 A limit on the number of consecutive times a broker can crash within one hour before its crash-tracking logic is reset.
 This limit prevents a broker from getting stuck in an infinite cycle of crashes.

 null, the property is disabled and no limit is applied.

 The crash-tracking logic is reset (to zero consecutive crashes) by any of the following conditions:

 The broker configuration file,